Sindi, Estonia

 Sindi (Zintenhof) is a town in Tori Parish, in Pärnu County, Estonia, with a population of 3906 in 2017.
-It is located 14 kilometers from the county capital Pärnu, on the left coast of the Pärnu River.
+It is located 14 kilometers from the county capital Pärnu, on the left coast of the Pärnu river.

 History

-In the area of Sindi was the Mesolithic settlement of Pulli, dating from around 8500 BC - the oldest known settlement in Estonia.
+The area of what is now Sindi was the site of the Mesolithic settlement of Pulli, dating from around 8500 BCE – the oldest known settlement in Estonia.
 It was discovered by geologists in 1965.
 The settlement probably existed for a short period, as the area was later covered by water.
 As a swampy region, the area remained unpopulated until the 16th century.

 The town's name is derived from Clauss Zindt, a mayor of Pärnu in 1565, who founded a manor (Zintenhof) where the town is now.
 The settlement was formed in 1833 around a textile factory owned by the manor.
 It officially became a borough in 1921 and a town in 1938.

-Important to the town's development was the founding of a railway station 1928.
+Important to the town's development was the founding of a railway station in 1928.
 The railway operated until 1970.

 Geography

-Sindi is located on the left bank of Pärnu River, between the river and the wetland of Lanksaare.
+Sindi is located on the left bank of the Pärnu River, between the river and the wetland of Lanksaare.